conan-io/docs/integrations/visual_studio.rst

 With CMake
 ----------

+Use this, or **cmake_multi**, if you are using cmake to machine-generate your Visual Studio projects.

 Check the :ref:`generator<generators>` section to read about the **cmake** generator.
 Check the official `CMake docs`_ to find out more about generating Visual Studio projects with CMake.

 .. _`CMake docs`: https://cmake.org/cmake/help/v3.0/manual/cmake-generators.7.html

+However, beware of some current cmake limitations, such as not dealing well with find-packages, because cmake doesn't know how to handle finding both debug and release packages.

 With *visual_studio* generator
 ------------------------------

+Use this, or **visual_studio_multi**, if you are maintaining your Visual Studio projects, and want to use Conan to to tell Visual Studio how to find your third-party dependencies.

 You can use the **visual_studio** generator to manage your requirements via your *Visual Studio*  project.